arkanayudhistira/faq-chatbot/README.md

 ## How to Use

-1. Clone the repository and navigate to the project director
+1. Clone the repository and navigate to the project directory:

    ```
    git clone https://github.com/arkanayudhistira/faq-chatbot.git